Back to Blog

 Pocket is dead.
 Mozilla shut it down on July 8, 2025, removed the apps from every store, and turned off the service.
 There is no "read-only mode" or legacy access.
-If you had a Pocket account and exported before the deadline, you have an HTML file.
+The export tool stayed open until November 12, 2025 — if you exported before that cutoff, you have an HTML file.
 If you didn't export in time, that data is gone.

 This guide is not about "alternatives" — that word implies you have a choice.
 This is about replacement, which is what happens when the tool you relied on is forcibly removed.
 The distinction matters because the question isn't "which app is like Pocket?"
 It's "what do I actually need, now that the decision has been made for me?"

-I'll cover seven replacement options, the honest math on read-later tools in general, how to migrate your Pocket archive, and which one I use.
-If you want the full side-by-side analysis including tools that predate Pocket, the Pocket alternative guide covers the wider landscape.
+I'll cover seven replacement options, the honest math on read-later tools in general, how to migrate your Pocket archive, and which one I use — plus the self-hosted and mobile angles in the FAQ below.

 Mozilla acquired Pocket in 2017 for an undisclosed sum and spent eight years trying to make it part of their broader mission without finding a clear revenue model.
 Pocket ran on advertising inside the "Pocket Recommended" discovery layer in Firefox's New Tab page.
 When Firefox's market share continued declining, that inventory became less valuable.
 When Mozilla laid off 60 people in August 2024 and reorganized around AI, Pocket got no new investment.
 The HN thread when the shutdown was announced was one of the higher-voted "killed by Google" posts of 2025, except it was Mozilla, which felt worse somehow.

 The business failure was predictable.
 Free read-later apps with no clear monetization are a graveyard.
-Pocket, Omnivore, and Matter all shut down within 18 months of each other.
-The tools that survived — Readwise Reader, Raindrop, Instapaper, Burn 451 — are either developer-adjacent, subscription-funded, or bootstrapped small.
+Pocket shut down (July 2025) and Omnivore was acquired by ElevenLabs and discontinued; Matter survived but pulled back to an Apple-mobile-focused release cadence with a free service plus Premium tier.
+The tools that survived without that pullback — Readwise Reader, Raindrop, Instapaper, Burn 451 — are either developer-adjacent, subscription-funded, or bootstrapped small.
 The era of "free read-later at 150M user scale" is over.
 See the bookmark app graveyard for the full casualty list.

 Before choosing a Pocket replacement, you should know one number: 94% of articles saved to read-later are never reopened.
 This holds across tools and across users.
 I have seen this pattern in my own data, I have seen it cited repeatedly by product teams in the space, and the Hacker News comment sections on read-later tools are full of confessions that match it.